kamochu/xpath-demo/README.md

 Any other use cases?
 You can contribute to the repo.

 ## Note
-This repo is created is to help someone get started with XPATH.
-XPATH is more than I have demostrated and there are many tutorials out there.
-You now have the power to read and practice.
+This repo is created to help someone get started with XPATH.
+XPATH is more than what I have demostrated and there are many tutorials out there.
+You now have the power to read and practise.